chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_secondary.rst

 Use the following steps to set up the secondary backend |chef server|:

 #.
-Repeat the same steps as described for the primary machine.
+Repeat the same steps as described for the primary backend server.

 #.
-Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend machine, including all certificates and the |chef server rb| file.
+Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend server, including all certificates and the |chef server rb| file.

 #.
 Reconfigure the |chef server|: